Innovative control sequence for building automation systems widely applicable today.

 Significance to Industry

-Variable air volume (VAV) HVAC systems dominate the commercial building market but have widely varying performance, with a well-documented performance gap.
-Two recent studies by Lawrence Berkeley National Lab (LBNL) and the California Energy Commission (CEC) reported a wide variation in energy performance for various typical supply air temperature (SAT) reset strategies (4-15% variation in HVAC energy).
-Existing SAT reset strategies have three inherent deficiencies that explain the lack of market uptake and sub-optimal real world energy performance: (1) they include simplifications and assumptions about the relationship between SAT and total heating, ventilation, and air conditioning (HVAC) energy cost , (2) they require tuning of key parameters whose optimal values differ for every building and vary over the life of the building, and (3) there is no easy way to determine what those optimal settings are and whether tuning is improving savings or not.
+Variable air volume (VAV) HVAC systems dominate the commercial building market but have widely varying performance.
+Two studies by Lawrence Berkeley National Lab (LBNL) and the California Energy Commission (CEC) reported a wide variation in energy performance for various typical supply air temperature (SAT) reset strategies, with a 4-15% variation in HVAC energy use.
+Existing SAT reset strategies have three inherent deficiencies that explain the sub-optimal energy performance: (1) they include simplifications and assumptions about the relationship between SAT and total heating, ventilation and air conditioning (HVAC) energy cost; (2) they require tuning of key parameters whose optimal values differ for every building and vary over the life of the building; and (3) there is no easy way to determine what those optimal settings are and whether tuning is improving savings or not.

 Research Approach